fiskaltrust/rollout-doc/buy-resell/products/3rd-party/datev-meinfiskal.md

 :::tip

 Please note that the _DATEV MeinFiskal_ account is created automatically during the connection.
 Therefore, please **do not create** a _DATEV MeinFiskal_ account for your PosOperator in advance.
+Fiskaltrust can't delete accounts in the DATEV-Portal that have been created by other parties.

 :::